A question often asked: Is Uganda safe to visit in 2023?

 5. Stay in safe and secure Lodges and Hotels:

 Stay in safe and secure lodges and hotels while visiting Uganda.
 Midrange and Luxury Lodges, such as those we use for our safaris in Uganda.
-Motels and Hotels with 24/7 security on the premises.
+Motels and hotels have 24/7 security on the premises.

 Security for Lodges consists of earned guards or other security personnel.